zakariaelbaji/libft/README.md

 🔧 Core Utilities: Essential tools like ft_strlen, ft_atoi, and ft_itoa streamline fundamental data processing and conversions.

-Getting Started
 Prerequisites

 Ensure you have the following installed on your system:

-A C Compiler (e.g., gcc, clang)

-make (GNU Make)
+A C Compiler (e.g., gcc, clang) make (GNU Make)

 Installation

 To build libft from source, follow these steps:

 Clone the repository:

 bash

 git clone https://github.com/zakariaelbaji/libft

 Navigate to the project directory:

 bash

 cd libft

 Build the library:

 Simply run make.
 This will compile the source files and create the libft.a archive file.

 bash

 make

 Usage

 Once compiled, you can use the library in your projects.

 Include the header in your C files:

-c
 #include "libft.h"

 Compile your program by linking against the libft.a library:

 bash
 gcc -Wall -Wextra -Werror your_program.c -L. -lft -o your_program